AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

 Three shifts will redefine the sub-$500 AI SDR landscape by end of Q3 2026:

 LinkedIn enforcement escalation.
 LinkedIn's April 2026 restrictions are the first phase.
-Watch for stricter daily messaging limits and connection request caps by July 2026.
+Editorial forecast: watch for stricter daily messaging limits and connection request caps by July 2026.
 Agencies using non-compliant tools will see account suspensions spike.
 The signal: if your LinkedIn outreach tool doesn't explicitly publish compliance documentation referencing 2026 policy updates, assume it's at risk.

 Pricing compression at the $500 threshold.
 AiSDR's $900 entry point creates a vacuum between $100 and $500/month.
-Expect platforms like Artisan and Reply.io to launch sub-$500 tiers by Q3 2026 to capture agencies priced out of premium tools.
+Editorial forecast: expect platforms like Artisan and Reply.io to launch sub-$500 tiers by Q3 2026 to capture agencies priced out of premium tools.
 The signal: vendor blog posts announcing "starter" or "agency" tiers with sub-$500 monthly caps.

 WhatsApp as a third-channel requirement.
-Sbl.so's WhatsApp integration isn't a novelty—it's a leading indicator.
+Sbl.so's WhatsApp integration may be an early indicator of broader channel shifts.
 B2B buyers in EMEA and APAC increasingly prefer WhatsApp over email for initial outreach.
 By Q4 2026, agencies without WhatsApp coverage will lose pipeline in international markets.
 The signal: if your ICP includes European or Asian enterprise buyers, audit your reply rates by channel before committing to an email-only platform.

 Note on Sbl.so pricing: Sbl.so is a newer entrant.
-Pricing shown is based on available reports and may not reflect current rates.
-Verify directly at sbl.so before committing.
+Pricing shown is from the vendor website as of May 2026.
+Verify directly at sbl.so before committing, as pricing may change.

 Frequently Asked Questions